itjosephk2/chess-game/README.md

         - Highlights the appropriate piece.
         - deselects a piece if move is illegal allowing users to change the piece they wanted to move withought clicking off the screen.
         - Pieces have restricted movement to their move set.
-        - Unfortunately due to time constraints, I was unable to implement check, checkmate, castling and en passant.
+        - Unfortunately due to time constraints, I was unable to implement castling and en passant.

     * Notation Board